whimc/QRF-Triggers/README.md

 ## Running

-Every few seconds the database will be queriedd and if triggered, the QRF dispatcher will be called.
+Every 5 seconds the database will be queried and if triggered, the QRF dispatcher will be called.

 ```console
 $ python src.py